Patriots blow past Jaguars 50-10, earn playoff berth

 MILESTONES

-Jackson’s second-quarter interception was the 25th of his career, tying the NFL record for the most by a player in their first four seasons (Emerson Walls, Lester Hayes).
+Jackson’s second-quarter interception was the 25th of his career, tying the NFL record for the most by a player in their first four seasons (Lem Barney, Everson Walls, Lester Hayes).

 And with his 40-yard completion to receiver Laquon Treadwell in the first quarter, Jacksonville’s Lawrence set a Jaguars single-season rookie passing yards mark.
 He needed 47 yards to break the mark set by Gardner Minshew, who threw for 3,271 yards in 2019.
 Lawrence now holds Jacksonville’s rookie records for completions and passing yards.